lost-grl/lost-grl/README.md

 - 👋 Hi, I’m @lost-grl
 - 👀 I’m interested in ...literature, rpgs, dnd, writing, storytelling in general.
 Languages (both coding and spoken) esp French + Japanese.
-Bourbon.
-- 🌱 I’m currently learning ...JavaScript + Data Structures
+- 🌱 I’m currently learning ...JavaScript + Data Structures, Python
 - 💞️ I’m looking to collaborate on ...nothing yet, still learning the basics
-- 📫 How to reach me ... ig: d1ecryhate (don't be weird)

 <!---
 lost-grl/lost-grl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.